cityofaustin/projects/_projects/Displacement-Mitigation-Action-Accelerator/about/overview.md

 Invitation and more information to follow.

 After our first day of activities we are heading to the Austin Impact Accelerator.
 It will be a great way to get inspiration for our work ahead.
-[Register here] (https://go.impacthubaustin.com/accelerator-community-showcase-day).
+[Register here](https://go.impacthubaustin.com/accelerator-community-showcase-day).